PrefectHQ/prefect/docs/concepts/blocks.md

 ### Saving blocks

-If this JSON value needs to be retrieved later to be used within a flow or task, we can use the `.save()` method on the block to store the value in a block document on the Orion DB for retrieval later:
+If this JSON value needs to be retrieved later to be used within a flow or task, we can use the `.save()` method on the block to store the value in a block document on the Prefect database for retrieval later:

 ```python
 json_block.save(name="life-the-universe-everything")